 - Is Rocky doing anything wrong or behaving “bad”?
 No!, Rocky is just expressing her natural behaviours (i.e.: scratch, climbing, sleeping, playing with shoelaces, etc).
 These behaviours are very important to animals’ well-being and it’s important to allow them to express these behaviours (but we can encourage them to express them in less destructive ways)

-- What could the girl do to allow Rocky to still do these behaviours in a way that is more tolerable for people?
+- What could the girl do to allow Rocky to still do these behaviours in a way that is preferable to people?
 Get a scratching post, ensure Rocky has toys for play/enrichment, make sure fish tank is covered, etc..

 - Go through the book again with your students, and ask students to look at the body language of Rocky and ask if they can tell how the cat is feeling? (i.e.: nails out/tail straight up = scared, eyes closed, rubbing against mailman’s leg = content).

 - Turn to the page where Rocky has her paws in the fish tank.
-Ask students: What is wrong with this picture?
+Ask students: What is going on in this picture?
 How do you think the fish are feeling in this moment?
 What could be done help the fish feel safe?
 Ensure there is a lid on the tank so Rocky can’t get to the fish, place objects in the fish tank (rocks, plants, castles) for the fish to hide, ensure Rocky has other forms of enrichment to keep her occupied.